l7mp/stunner/docs/DEPLOYMENT.md

 In *asymmetric ICE mode*, one peer is configured with STUNner as the TURN server and the other peer runs with no STUN or TURN servers whatsoever.
 The first peer will create a TURN transport relay connection via STUNner to which the other peer can directly join.
-Asymmetric ICE mode is the recommended way for setup for the media-plane deployment model for hosting WebRTC media servers in Kubernetes.
+Asymmetric ICE mode is the recommended way for the media-plane deployment model.

 ![STUNner asymmetric ICE mode](img/stunner_asymmetric_ice.svg)